Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morphological evolution

-Despite the overall agreement with previous studies, observational limitations must be carefully considered when interpreting the decline in bar fractions.
-Surface brightness dimming can obscure low-contrast bars, especially in faint or diffuse galaxies. \citet{Lian_2024} showed that near face-on spirals with faint arms may be misclassified as edge-on systems, further complicating bar identification.
+Additional observational limitations must be carefully considered when interpreting the decline in bar fractions.
+Surface brightness dimming can obscure low-contrast bars, especially in faint or diffuse galaxies. \citet{Lian_2024} showed that near face-on spirals that have faint arms may be misclassified as edge-on systems, further complicating bar identification.
 In addition, spatial resolution constraints limit the detectability of small-scale bars, particularly at high redshift, where structural features approach the PSF scale and may remain unresolved.
 In our sample, for instance, bars smaller than 1.5–2 times the FWHM of the F444W PSF are not detected, consistent with the resolution threshold reported by \citet{Erwin_2018}.
 These limitations suggest that the observed decline in bar fractions with redshift may reflect not only intrinsic evolution but also increasing challenges in detection at earlier epochs.
 The true bar fraction at high redshift may be higher than what is currently measurable.

-This possibility becomes even more compelling in light of recent observations of rapid radial gas inflows in high-redshift star-forming barred galaxies (\citealp{Genzel_2023}; \citealp{Arriagada-Neira_2024}; Pastras et al. 2025, in prep) and even in dusty star-forming galaxies at $z>3$ (e.g., \citealt{Umehata_2024, Amvrosiadis_2025}.
-If such inflows are common in early disk galaxies, they could play a crucial role in shaping the evolution of the host galaxies, modifying the conditions for bar instabilities (e.g., \citealp{Bland-Hawthorn_2024}).
-Moreover, if baryons dominate the local gravitational potential over dark matter in these high-redshift galaxies \citep[e.g.,][]{Genzel_2017, Genzel_2020, Price_2021, Nestor_2023}, stellar bars could form on rapid timescales of 1–2 Gyr, even in gas-rich turbulent disks (e.g., \citealt{Fujii_2018, Bland-Hawthorn_2023, Bland-Hawthorn_2024}), reinforcing the idea that bars at high redshift might be underestimated rather than intrinsically rare.
+This possibility becomes even more compelling in light of recent observations of rapid radial gas inflows in high-redshift star-forming barred galaxies (\citealp{Genzel_2023}; \citealp{Arriagada-Neira_2025}; \citealp{Pastras_2025}) and even in dusty star-forming galaxies at $z>3$ (e.g., \citealt{Umehata_2025, Amvrosiadis_2025}.
+If such inflows are common in early disk galaxies, they could play a crucial role in shaping the evolution of the host galaxies, modifying the conditions for bar instabilities (e.g., \citealp{Bland-Hawthorn_2024}), potentially leading to an increase in the intrinsic bar fractions.
+Moreover, if baryons dominate the local gravitational potential over dark matter in these high-redshift galaxies \citep[e.g.,][]{Genzel_2017, Genzel_2020, Price_2021, Nestor_2023}, stellar bars could form on rapid timescales of 1–2 Gyr, even in gas-rich turbulent disks (e.g., \citealt{Fujii_2018, Bland-Hawthorn_2023, Bland-Hawthorn_2024}).